Backpacking Food Bags For Storing and Reconstituting Dried Meals With Hot Water

 Temperature rating: 230 deg F (110 deg C)

 Dimensions: 8″ wide x 7″ tall x 3.5″ gusset.
-Short size for ease in stirring and eating with a rounded bottom prevents food from getting trapped in the corners.
+Short size for easier stirring and eating, with a rounded bottom to prevent food from getting trapped in the corners.

 Bag Weight: .81 oz (23 g)